 Find out which managers have too many (or too few) staff to manage with visual alarms on your org charts.
 This is the perfect chart for managing organisational restructures as it gives you a change to even up managers’ workloads.

 Want to know what data you’ll need to create each of these charts?
-Download our free PDF where we give you a Data Checklist for each chart as well as tips on how to quickly and easily create these charts using an org charting tool.
+Speak to one of our friendly consultants for tips around how you can quickly and easily create these charts using an org charting tool.